-VISITS ABROAD ACTIVITY • Note: This page lists typical issues above and beyond those listed for all off site visits and should be read in conjunction with this.
-It is not exhaustive but is intended as a starting point for schools/centres when preparing a risk assessment/operating procedure for this activity.
-HAZARDS Risks associated with host country e.g. natural disaster/war/terrorist threat/health issues Road traffic abroad - accidents Accommodation - fire Alcohol/drug abuse Accommodation - balconies Remote supervision - getting lost/emergencies Child protection issues - unsuitable contact/abuse SAFETY ME ASURES Advice fra and prior Considera Europear Briefing a Particular Adequate Fire drill p Rules res Young pe Young pe Accommon balconies Group bris Pupils in Bilingual ation of medical and health issues, including appropriate vaccinations, medical insurance, n Health Insurance Cards etc about differences in road traffic and driving standards eg: look left first! care with UK coaches abroad (e.g. exit doors opening into the traffic) e fire detection, alarm and evacuation systems in place oractice carried out for whole group on arrival smoking and naked flames in rooms understood by all group members eople, staff and parents/carers aware that drugs/alcohol not permitted eople/parents/carers understand sanctions if alcohol/drug rules are broken odation selected without balconies or group briefed and supervised re dangers of ers should ensure that LA guidance on visits abroad in Section N of Educational Visits is followed in the planning and organization of the visit.
+ACTIVITY • Note: This page lists typical issues above and beyond those listed for all off site visits and should be read in conjunction with this.
+It is not exhaustive but is intended as a starting point for schools/centres when preparing a risk assessment/operating procedure for this activity. • Risks associated with host country e.g. natural disaster/war/terrorist threat/health issues • Road traffic abroad - accidents • Accommodation - fire • Alcohol/drug abuse • Accommodation - balconies • Remote supervision - getting lost/emergencies • Child protection issues - unsuitable contact/abuse

+- Leader approved by Head/EVC (and LA Outdoor Education Adviser if visit will involve activity in a demanding environment as defined in Table Pii or involves an adventure activity as defined in Table Piii of this guidance) - Advice from Foreign and Commonwealth Office web site considered prior to host country choice and prior to visit - Consideration of medical and health issues, including appropriate vaccinations, medical insurance, European Health Insurance Cards etc - Briefing about differences in road traffic and driving standards eg: look left first! - Particular care with UK coaches abroad (e.g. exit doors opening into the traffic) - Adequate fire detection, alarm and evacuation systems in place - Fire drill practice carried out for whole group on arrival - Rules re smoking and naked flames in rooms understood by all group members - Young people, staff and parents/carers aware that drugs/alcohol not permitted - Young people/parents/carers understand sanctions if alcohol/drug rules are broken - Accommodation selected without balconies or group briefed and supervised re dangers of balconies - Group briefed on boundaries, meeting points/times and method to contact leaders if lost - Pupils in groups of no less than 2 - Bilingual 'Help cards' carried by young people with contact names, numbers and key phrases etc. - Accommodation secure from intruders - Group have exclusive use of accommodation no incompatible groups/individuals present

+- Visit leaders should ensure that LA guidance on visits abroad in Section N of Educational Visits is followed in the planning and organization of the visit.

-HILL & MOUNTAIN WALKING, NOT WINTER CONDITIONS ACTIVITY • Note: This page lists typical issues above and beyond those listed for all off site visits and should be read in conjunction with this.
-It is not exhaustive but is intended as a starting point for schools/centres when preparing a risk assessment/operating procedure for this activity.
-Leadership awards for this activity are detailed in Annex 3, Educational Visits Mountain Leader Training Wales is the National Governing Body for climbing and walking.
-Their website if an important source of information for those leading this activity www.mltw.org HAZARDS Extreme weather conditions - wind, cold, precipitation Sudden changes in weather conditions Stone fall Lightning SAFETY ME ASURES similar is Detailed v Escape ro Careful ro Group br scramblin Group brid If caught possible) pproved by LA Outdoor Education Adviser and Head/EVC (if teacher, youth worker or leading the activity) weather forecast obtained and a 'weather eye' kept on conditions during activity butes planned in case sudden descent required bute selection to minimise risk of stone fall iefed on hazards and methods to reduce risk (e.g. procedure on scree slopes, g sections) efed to warn others if rock dislodged and action to take if warning heard in lightning, group sit out in safest zone (away from spark gaps and summits if NOTES
+HILL & MOUNTAIN WALKING, NOT WINTER CONDITIONS

+- Note: This page lists typical issues above and beyond those listed for all off site visits and should be read in conjunction with this.
+It is not exhaustive but is intended as a starting point for schools/centres when preparing a risk assessment/operating procedure for this activity. - Leadership awards for this activity are detailed in Annex 3, Educational Visits - Mountain Leader Training Wales is the National Governing Body for climbing and walking.
+Their website if an important source of information for those leading this activity www.mltw.org

+- Extreme weather conditions wind, cold, precipitation

+- Sudden changes in weather conditions

+- Stone fall

+- Lightning

+- Leader approved by LA Outdoor Education Adviser and Head/EVC (if teacher, youth worker or similar is leading the activity) - Detailed weather forecast obtained and a 'weather eye' kept on conditions during activity - Escape routes planned in case sudden descent required - Careful route selection to minimise risk of stone fall - Group briefed on hazards and methods to reduce risk (e.g. procedure on scree slopes, scrambling sections) - Group briefed to warn others if rock dislodged and action to take if warning heard - If caught in lightning, group sit out in safest zone (away from spark gaps and summits if possible)
-- D of E expeditions are dealt with on a separate page

-- Mobile phones are frequently out of range in the hills and, although potentially very useful in emergency, must not be relied on
+- D of E expeditions are dealt with on a separate page - Mobile phones are frequently out of range in the hills and, although potentially very useful in emergency, must not be relied on